 B. Converting our street to a ‘cul-de-sac’ with the end of the street and “turn around area” being on the Richard Jones (north bound) end

 C. Converting our street to a one-way going north bound (towards Richard Jones) with the traffic lane in the middle of the road and a pedestrian lane on one side and a bike lane on the other

 D. Having several speed humps installed

-The ORIOLE PLACE ROAD SAFETY & TRAFFIC CONTROL petition to Metro Nashville Public Works was written by Oriole Place Residents & Association and is in the category Roads & Transport at GoPetition.
+The ORIOLE PLACE ROAD SAFETY & TRAFFIC CONTROL petition to Nashville Metro Public Works Neighborhood Traffic Calming Program was written by Oriole Place Residents & Association and is in the category Roads & Transport at GoPetition.